 Parents not only wonder, “can I take a stroller on a plane?” but also need to know what fees this convenience might incur.
-With baggage costs on the rise, it’s understandable to think you’ll have to pay a fee for flying with a car seat or stroller.
+With baggage costs always on the rise, it’s understandable to think you’ll have to pay a fee for flying with a car seat or stroller.

 American Airlines Stroller Policy

 American Airlines has extensive policies for adults traveling with children.
 Children younger than two can sit on the parent’s lap, but you need to note that when you book your ticket.
 Children over two need their own seats.
 If you’re bringing a car seat for the baby to stay in during the flight, you need to buy them their own seat for that, too.

 You can bring one carry-on diaper bag per child on American Airlines.
 You can also check one stroller and one car seat for free.
 If your stroller weighs more than 20 pounds, you have to check them at the ticket counter.
 You can gate-check lightweight strollers.

 It’s worth noting that on American Airlines you can only gate-check a stroller or car seat.
 If you’re traveling with both, you’ll have to make a decision before boarding.
 You can gate-check the stroller and use the car seat on the plane if you bought a ticket for your baby.
 If you didn’t buy a seat for your baby, you can gate-check the car seat and put the stroller in the overhead compartment if it fits.

 Any other baby accessories, like playpens, cribs, or wagons, count as regular luggage.
 Depending on the other bags you’re bringing, you might have to pay additional fees for those items.